cca/libraries_course_lists2/readme.md

 `python faculty_groups.py data/data.json` will create many text file lists of faculty usernames in the "data" directory.
 Each file is named after the LDAP group that the accounts belong to.

-`python make_informer_csv.py data/data.json -s 2019FA` will create an "\_informer.csv" spreadsheet of course information, where data.json is the Workday JSON course information and "2019FA" is the current semester's short code.
-We can deprecate this script once the main app is in use.
+`python make_informer_csv.py data/data.json` will create an "\_informer.csv" spreadsheet of course information, where data.json is the Workday JSON course information.
+This can then be used in the previous "libraries_course_lists" project.

 ## Testing